thomasCM23/CS224n-Natural-Language-Processing-with-Deep-Learning/README.md

 # Notes
-I did not officially take this course, I watched the publically available lectures and assignments.
-I want to thank [Stanford University](https://www.stanford.edu/), the [Computer Science Department](https://cs.stanford.edu/), and [The Stanford NLP Group](https://nlp.stanford.edu/) for making this course publically available, allow me and other to gain a deep understanding of NLP with deep learning.
+I did not officially take this course, I watched the publicly available lectures and assignments.
+I want to thank [Stanford University](https://www.stanford.edu/), the [Computer Science Department](https://cs.stanford.edu/), and [The Stanford NLP Group](https://nlp.stanford.edu/) for making this course publicly available, allowing me and others to gain a deep understanding of NLP with deep learning.
 I encourage anyone who has an interest to follow the links below.

 [Course Page](http://web.stanford.edu/class/cs224n/)